makerdao/community/governance/votes/Executive Vote - December 9, 2022.md

 ### MOMC Parameter Changes

-As per this successful [governance poll](https://vote.makerdao.com/polling/QmVXj9cW) on the latest MakerDAO Open Market Committee [proposal](https://forum.makerdao.com/t/parameter-changes-proposal-ppg-omc-001-24-november-2022/18925), the following parameter changes will be made in the Maker Protocol, if this executive proposal passes:
+As per this successful [governance poll](https://vote.makerdao.com/polling/QmVXj9cW), the following changes recommended by the [MakerDAO Open Market Committee](https://forum.makerdao.com/t/parameter-proposal-group-makerdao-open-market-committee/7355) will be made, if this executive proposal passes:

 #### Vault Parameter Changes